A. Purpose of the Policy

 I. Disability Registration, Self-Disclosure and Timing

-The School of Physical Therapy is committed to assisting students with disabilities in entering and completing the MPT program.
-As such, a student with disabilities is best able to determine and/or facilitate his/her future success in the MPT program by registering with Disability Services for Students (DSS) and self-disclosing his/her disability and accommodation requirements as soon as possible.
+The School of Rehabilitation Science is committed to assisting students with disabilities in entering and completing the MPT program.
+As such, a student with disabilities is best able to determine and/or facilitate his/her future success in the MPT program by registering with Access and Equity Services (AES) and self-disclosing his/her disability and accommodation requirements as soon as possible.

 Given the intensive nature of the MPT program, as well as the specialized needs of the Physical Therapy profession, investigation of the feasibility of accommodation options may take some time.
 In addition, the implementation of accommodation plans, when deemed feasible, may involve some modifications to the scheduling of components of the MPT program.
 As such, the sooner a student registers, the sooner the process for accommodation can begin.

-For additional information related to the process which is to be followed in order to register a disability and to request accommodation, individuals are encouraged to review the School of Physical Therapy Disability Accommodation Procedures.
+For additional information related to the process which is to be followed in order to register a disability and to request accommodation, individuals are encouraged to review the School of Rehabilitation Science Disability Accommodation Procedures.

 J. Accommodation Needs Assessment